5 Places to Cool Off in Amsterdam

 Sarphatipark at De Pijp

 This urban public park is located in De Pijp, one of Amsterdam’s coolest hotspots.
 The Sarphatipark is an oasis of peace in this rural part of the city.
-It is no secret that this park is very beloved by the local residents.
+It is no secret that this place is very beloved by the local residents.
 This park offers something for everyone.
 There are ponds, large trees and plenty of places to sit down and relax.
 But also the kids don’t have to be bored.
 There is a playground for young kids and recreational facilities for the older ones.
-Get a few snacks at the Albert Cuijp Market nearby and relax for a while at this city park.
+Get a few snacks at the Albert Cuijp Market nearby and relax for a while.

 The Hilton Roof Terrace